ian-jooble/jooble-ir-2018-paper/README.md

 ### stemmer_66
 Provide stemming and tokenization

-Receive: text document and language
+Receive: text document and language<br>
 Return: list of stemmed tokens for document

 ### lang_detection_67